pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 BI tools and technologies include data warehouses, data marts, online analytical processing (OLAP), dashboards, and data visualization tools.
 These tools enable users to access and analyze data from multiple sources, such as databases, spreadsheets, and external data sources.

-> Business Intelligence (BI) involves the collection, integration, analysis, and presentation of business data in order to inform decision-making.
-> BI tools allow organizations to gather and store data from various sources, clean and transform it into a usable format, and then analyze it to identify patterns and insights.
-> The goal of BI is to provide business leaders with the information they need to make data-driven decisions that improve organizational performance.

 ### BI vs Analytics

-While BI focuses on collecting and presenting data in a way that is easy to understand and use, Analytics focuses on using statistical and quantitative techniques to uncover insights and make predictions.
+* BI focuses on collecting and presenting data in a way that is easy to understand and use (providing the information for decision making)

-In short,
-BI provides the information necessary for decision-making, while Analytics provides the tools and techniques necessary for analysis and interpretation of that information.

-## Data Modeling

-Data modeling in the context of a data warehouse is the process of creating a conceptual, logical, and physical representation of the data that will be stored in the warehouse.
-Data modeling involves identifying the key entities and relationships that exist within the data, and creating a structure that can be used to efficiently store and retrieve the data.

-The data modeling process typically involves several steps:

-1. Conceptual modeling: This involves identifying the key business entities and their relationships, as well as the high-level data requirements of the business.
-The result of this step is a conceptual data model that represents the business requirements in a simplified and abstracted form.

-2. Logical modeling: This involves refining the conceptual model to create a logical data model that can be implemented in a database management system.
-The logical model includes the definition of tables, columns, relationships, constraints, and other attributes.

-3. Physical modeling: This involves creating a physical data model that maps the logical model to the physical storage structures of the database management system.
-This includes decisions around storage formats, indexing, partitioning, and other database-specific attributes.

-The goal of data modeling in a data warehouse is to create a structure that can efficiently store and retrieve large volumes of data, while also supporting the analytical and reporting requirements of the business.
-Data modeling is critical to the success of a data warehouse initiative, as it provides the foundation for all subsequent activities, such as ETL (Extract, Transform, Load), data integration, and reporting.

-> "This is the process of producing a data model, an abstract model to describe the data and relationships between different parts of the data.[27]"

-### What are 3 Examples of Data Modeling?

-1. a
-2. b
-3. c
+* Analytics focuses on using statistical and quantitative techniques to uncover insights and make predictions

 ## Data Warehouse

-A Data Warehouse is a large and centralized repository of data that is designed to support business intelligence (BI) activities, such as reporting, analytics, and data mining.
+**A Data Warehouse is a large and centralized repository of data that is designed to support business intelligence (BI) activities, such as reporting, analytics, and data mining.**

 The data in a Data Warehouse is typically extracted from multiple, heterogeneous sources, transformed to conform to a common schema, and loaded into the warehouse for analysis.

 Data Warehouses are designed to support the efficient storage, retrieval, and analysis of large volumes of data, typically over a period of several years.
 They are optimized for read-intensive workloads and support complex queries, reporting, and analytics.
 Data Warehouses are typically organized around subject areas, such as sales, inventory, or customer data, and may include multiple data marts or data cubes that provide a multidimensional view of the data.

-Data Warehouses typically include the following components:

-1. Data sources: This includes the systems and applications from which data is extracted and transformed.

-2. ETL (Extract, Transform, Load) tools: These tools are used to extract data from source systems, transform it to conform to a common schema, and load it into the Data Warehouse.

-3. Data storage: This includes the physical storage infrastructure used to store the data, such as disk arrays or solid-state drives.

-4. Data access and analysis tools: These tools are used to query and analyze the data in the Data Warehouse, such as SQL (Structured Query Language) or OLAP (Online Analytical Processing) tools.

-Data Warehouses are used in a variety of industries and domains, including finance, healthcare, retail, and manufacturing.
-They are used to support a range of BI activities, such as performance monitoring, trend analysis, predictive modeling, and decision support.

-## Data Products

-* downstream from the core data models of the data warehouse

-A data product is a software application or service that is designed to deliver insights and value from data.
-Data products are created by leveraging data analytics, machine learning, and other techniques to derive insights from data, and then delivering those insights to users through a user-friendly interface or API.

-Data products can take many forms, including dashboards, reports, APIs, and data visualizations.
-They can be used by businesses to monitor key metrics, identify trends and patterns, and make data-driven decisions.
-They can also be used by consumers to access information, such as weather forecasts, stock prices, or traffic updates.

-Data products are typically designed to be scalable, reliable, and secure, and may include features such as real-time data processing, automated data quality checks, and machine learning algorithms that learn and improve over time.
-They may also include features such as data privacy controls, access controls, and audit trails to ensure that data is used in a responsible and ethical manner.

-### What are Some Examples of Data Products?

-1. Data for a Business Intelligence Dashboard
-2. Aggregated dataset for downstream machine learning
-3. Operational Data (todo: differentiate this from BI data)
-4. Monitoring Data
-5. Data for Exploratory Discovery
-6. Analytical Dataset

 ## Dimensions

-In data warehousing, a dimension is a categorical variable or attribute that provides context for the measures or numerical values in a dataset.
+**A dimension is a categorical variable or attribute that provides context for the measures or numerical values in a dataset.**

 Dimensions are used to categorize or group the data, and are often used to filter, aggregate, and analyze the data in various ways.

-Examples of dimensions in a data warehouse might include time, geography, product, customer, or sales channel.
+Examples of dimensions might include

+* time
+* geography
+* product
+* customer
+* sales channel

 These dimensions can be used to group and categorize the measures, such as sales revenue, profit margin, or units sold.

 Dimensions are typically hierarchical, meaning that they have levels or layers of granularity.
 For example, a time dimension might have levels such as year, quarter, month, week, and day, which can be used to aggregate or drill down into the data as needed.

 Dimensions can also have attributes, which provide additional information about the dimension.
 For example, a product dimension might have attributes such as product name, product category, manufacturer, and price.

-Overall, dimensions are an important concept in data warehousing, and are used to provide context and structure to the data, making it easier to analyze and understand.

 ## Cubes

-In data warehousing, a cube is a multi-dimensional data structure that allows for efficient and flexible querying and analysis of large datasets.
+**In data warehousing, a cube is a multi-dimensional data structure that allows for efficient and flexible querying and analysis of large datasets.**

 A cube is sometimes also referred to as a data cube or OLAP (Online Analytical Processing) cube.

 A cube consists of dimensions and measures.
 Dimensions are the categorical variables or attributes that define the data, such as time, location, or product category.
 Measures are the numerical values that are being analyzed, such as sales revenue, units sold, or profit margin.